 Any request for absence which might be considered as 'exceptional circumstances' should be put in writing to the headteacher as far in advance as possible.
-Parents should include any relevant supporting documents using the leave of absence form here.
+Parents should include any relevant supporting documents using the leave of absence form available here.
 The decision whether to authorise leave, and if so, how much, remains with the headteacher.
 Parents will be notified of the headteacher's decision at the earliest opportunity.
-If the leave is not authorised and the leave of absence is still taken and is a leave of absence of 10 sessions (5 days) or more in a 12 week period, the school will need to refer to the Local Authority who will then make the decision whether to issue a penalty notice.
+For schools in Dorset, If the leave is not authorised and the leave of absence is still taken a penalty notice may be requested (see 'Penalty